Sean PADI Divemaster Aussie Divers Phuket

 Employment laws of the Country When You are Applying

-I would say that less than 10% of the emails we receive are even aware that work permit is required to work in Thailand.
-To me this shows a lack of research, planning or initiative on behalf of the instructor.
+I would say that less than 10% of the emails we receive are even aware that a work permit is required to work in Thailand.
+To me, this shows a lack of research, planning or initiative on behalf of the instructor.
 That can be even more frustrating if you or the applicant have written words such as“ I have always wanted to work in Thailand” or similar.

 Know the Seasons